Azure/portaldocs/portal-sdk/generated/portalfx-controls-grid.md

 <a name="grid"></a>
 ## Grid

+> This document covers the older Grid1 control (MsPortalFx.ViewModels.Controls.Lists.Grid) for Knockout blades.
+There are several newer Grid2 controls that should be used for new Knockout blades: DataGrid, EditableGrid, PagedDataGrid, and SequentialDataGrid.

 The grid control in SDK provides a rich set of features to build experiences that visualize tabular, structured data.

 ![Grid](../media/portalfx-controls/grid-intro.png)